 ClimBEco PhD courses

-The ClimBEco graduate research school offers a number of PhD courses each year.
-Some are in-depth disciplinary while others are interdisciplinary.
+The ClimBEco graduate research school offers PhD courses every year.
+Some are in-depth disciplinary while others cross disciplinary borders.

-Generally, ClimBEco PhD courses consist of one intensive study week.
-The courses are free of charge and open to all PhD students that meet the admission requirements, but priority will be given to PhD students enrolled in the ClimBEco programme.
+Generally, ClimBEco PhD courses consist of one intensive study week with pre-reading before and an assignment after.
+Some exceptions apply.
+The courses are free of charge and open to all PhD students that meet the admission requirements; priority will be given to PhD students enrolled in the ClimBEco programme.
 Potential costs for travel and accommodation in connection to participating in ClimBEco courses can be covered for the PhD students who are enrolled and actively attending the ClimBEco programme.
+Please inform the ClimBEco staff at your university before applying to courses at another university (UGOT participants contact Kong, LU and other participants contact Cheryl).

 Here is a document with the instruction on how to book travel and accommodation: